rhiza-research/grafana/docs/sources/administration/team-management/administering-grafana-teams.md

 ---
-description: Learn how to administer Grafana Teams.
+description: Learn how to administer Teams.
 labels:
   products:
     - enterprise